![]() |

-The United States was not yet in the war.
-After Germany invaded the Soviet Union and after the U.S. entered World War II, the above powers were joined by the U.S. and the Soviet Union in what was called the "Declaration by United Nations," signed in Washington on January 1, 1942.
-Each government pledged "to employ its full resources, military or economic" to defeat Germany, Japan and Italy.
-They agreed that none was to make a separate peace with the enemy.
-A number of Latin American nations joined the group, as did Saudi Arabia, Turkey, Egypt and some smaller African states.
+The Soviet Union joined the United Nations after it was invaded by Germany, and the United States joined after it entered the war.
+This was with what was called the "Declaration by United Nations," signed in Washington on 1 January 1942.
+Each member nation pledged "to employ its full resources, military or economic" to defeat Germany, Japan and Italy.
+They agreed not to make a separate peace with the enemy.
+British Commonwealth nations including India were now members as was China.
+Central American and Caribbean nations were members.
+Saudi Arabia, Turkey, Brazil and Mexico also joined in 1942.

-At their Teheran conference in late 1943, Stalin, Churchill and Roosevelt discussed the possibility of a United Nations trusteeship for France's colony of Indochina (including Vietnam).
-The Indochinese were to be included among the "free peoples" spoken of in the London declaration but after a wait of twenty or thirty years.
+At their Teheran conference in late 1943, Stalin, Churchill and Roosevelt discussed the possibility of a United Nations trusteeship for France's Indochina colony.
+People there, including the Vietnamese, were to be among the "free peoples" described by the 1941 London Declaration but after a wait of twenty or thirty years.
 In deference to Churchill a UN trusteeship for India was not discussed.

-In his campaign for re-election in 1944, Roosevelt argued that the United Nations had to be able to commit people to military action, "to keep the peace by force, if necessary" rather than wait for consultations, discussions and debates.
-He likened the latter to a local police force calling a town meeting before stopping a burglary.
+During his campaign for re-election, on 21 October 1944, Roosevelt argued that the United Nations had to be able to commit people to military action "to keep the peace by force if necessary," as he believed the Allies were doing in the war against Germany and Japan.
+He spoke of this as opposed to waiting for consultations, discussions and debates, which he compared to a local police force calling a town meeting before stopping a burglary.
 "It is clear," he said, "that if the world organization is to have any reality at all, our American representative must be endowed in advance by the people themselves, by constitutional means through their representatives in the Congress, with authority to act."

-Beginning in September 1944, at the Dumbarton Oaks mansion in Washington D.C., representatives of the Soviet Union, Britain, the U.S. and China agreed on the structure of the UN.
+Beginning in September 1944, at the Dumbarton Oaks mansion in Washington D.C., representatives of the Soviet Union, Britain, the US and China had agreed on the structure of the UN.
 The purpose of the United Nations, it was declared, would be:

 1. To maintain international peace and security; and to that end to take effective collective measures for the prevention and removal of threats to the peace and the suppression of acts of aggression or other breaches of the peace, and to bring about by peaceful means adjustment or settlement of international disputes which may lead to a breach of the peace;